agilogy/agilogy-blog/_drafts/pbt-shrinking-part2.md

 A shrinking function takes the value you want to shrink and returns a list of **_one-step_** shrinks from that value.

 The shrink function must return a list of values because there may be multiple different ways of shrinking the same value.
-In our exmple, when simplifying `ItemFilter` we could remove `minWeightInKgs`, `maxWeightInKgs`, `olderThan` or `hasAllTags` and each one gives us a different simplification.
+In our example, when simplifying `ItemFilter` we could remove `minWeightInKgs`, `maxWeightInKgs`, `olderThan` or `hasAllTags` and each one gives us a different value..

 On the other hand, it is important that the shrink function only returns different ways of slightly shrink a value, since the shrinking tree will be built by recursively applying the shrink function to a shrinks of the list when needed.
 In our example, when simplifying `ItemFilter` we don't need to remove combinations of more than one filter (like removing both `minWeightInKgs` and `maxWeightInKgs`) as that example will be obtained by further simplifying an example where we first removed just one filter.